 In contrast, product catalog management ensures the quality of product data across different sales channels.

 Contrary to e-Tendering, e-Purchasing is used to purchase goods and services which have high volume but low value.
 It simplifies the process of buying products and services.

 The essential components of this system are complex, and system development is needed.

-The process of creating and approving the purchase request for placing as well as receiving the ordered products with the help of software improves the performance of supply chain drastically.
+The process of creating and approving the purchase request for placing as well as receiving the ordered products with the help of software improves the performance of the supply chain drastically.

-When ordering the goods online, the ordered goods and services are not related to the product.
+When ordering goods online, the ordered goods and services are not related to the product.
 In the case of ERP, the goods and services are related to the product.